irfanramadhiya/meme_editor_app/README.md

 ## 💡 Notes

 - Designed and tested for Android
-- iOS support not tested (may require additional configuration for file saving/sharing)
+- iOS has not been tested due to device unavailability

 ---